PipedreamHQ/pipedream/docs/docs/event-history/README.md

 ### Are event histories available on all plans?

-Yes, event history is available for all workspace plans, including Free plans.
-However, the length of searchable or viewable history will change depending on your plan.
+Yes, event history is available for all workspace plans, including free plans.
+However, the length of searchable or viewable history changes depending on your plan.
 [Please see the pricing page](https://pipedream.com/pricing) for more details.